-- The essence of the development as modified is substantially the same as the original consent - The environmental impacts are minimal - Does not require concurrence or General Terms of Agreement from any approval body. - The application was notified to persons who made a submission against the original application sought to be modified. - No submissions were received
+- The essence of the development as modified is substantially the same as the original consent. - The application was notified to persons who made a submission against the original application sought to be modified and in accordance with Council's Community Engagement Strategy 2022-2024. - No submissions were received in response to notification